xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 You can use the above composition techniques and basic CRDTs to design CRDTs for many collaborative apps.
 Choosing the exact structure, and how operations and user-visible state map onto that structure, is the main challenge.

 A good starting point is to design an ordinary (non-CRDT) data model, using ordinary objects, collections, etc., then convert it to a CRDT version.
-So variables become registers, objects become CRDT objects, lists become list CRDts, sets become unique sets or add-wins sets, etc. You can then tweak the design as needed to accommodate extra operations or fix weird concurrent behaviors.
+So variables become registers, objects become CRDT objects, lists become list CRDts, sets become Unique Sets or Add-Wins Sets, etc. You can then tweak the design as needed to accommodate extra operations or fix weird concurrent behaviors.

 To accommodate as many operations as possible while preserving user intention, I recommend: